 - Diversity Abroad

 Insider Tips for Overcoming Culture Shock in Berlin, Germany

-By Tina Angok
+Written by: Tina Angok

 Germany’s culture has small yet drastic differences from American culture.
 (Especially if you’re accustomed to a Midwestern way of life.)
 Say for example , you bump into someone in the Midwest, you can expect them to apologize profusely for being in your way.
 Germans would never do this, and even though I studied abroad in Berlin, I still didn’t get a full grasp of such nuances of German culture until I moved here to teach English.

 Here's another example of feeling a touch of culture shock: I remember walking down Prinzenallee Strasse in Wedding (northern district of Berlin), and smiling at strangers as I passed them.
 It seemed like a totally normal thing to do.
 I used to do that everyday when I lived in Minnesota, but German people thought I was crazy.
 This was definitely the an example of the culture shock I faced.
 Germans can be quite standoffish and take a while to open up to someone new.
 So to them, it’s very odd to just randomly smile at someone unless you know them.

 So, here are some tips for how I overcame this type of culture shock as Midwestern American settling in the heart of Germany: